 - Kindly provide description and keywords in English.

-- If your keywords are in another language other than English, they will be automatically translated once you click on the SAVE button.
+- If your keywords are in another language other than English, they will be automatically translated once you click on the SUBMIT FOR REVIEW button.
 Our system will help you translate all foreign words into English.

 This translation feature is available for these languages: